kaltura-vpaas/meetabout/readme.md

 Note: this step is unrelated to the usage of the Kaltura Virtual Room API

-A production app would use an smtp server at a company, or an smtp service.
+A production app would use an SMTP server at a company, or an SMTP service.
 For testing purposes, you can sign up for a free account at [ethereal](https://ethereal.email/) and fill out the following fields in `.env`:

 ```
 SMTP_HOST=smtp.ethereal.email